hilalb-sahin/life/README.md

 ## Acknowledgments

 Special thanks to the Java development community for providing the necessary tools to implement this simulation, and to Ranim Ghebache for her contributions to this project.
-Ranim helped implement the Simulator and SimulatorView classes, and provided valuable assistance with the Pause, Resume, and Quit buttons.
-Thank you, Ranim, for your hard work and dedication.